vorsakha/rn-template/README.md

 ## Possible Issues

-(linux users) If you end up with the "SDK location not found" issue create a local.properties file at the android folder and paste this:
+(linux users) If you end up with the "SDK location not found" issue, create a local.properties file at the android folder and paste this:
 ```
 sdk.dir = /home/USER/Android/Sdk
 ```